-- Use the multi selector ◀► to select images, and use ▲▼ to specify the number of copies to be printed. - Images selected for printing are indicated by and the number of copies to be printed.
-To cancel the print selection, set the number of copies to 0.
+- Use the multi selector

+to select images, and use

+to specify the number of copies to be printed.

-- Move the zoom control toward T(Q) to switch to full-frame playback or $W(\Box)$ to switch to thumbnail playback.
+- Move the zoom control toward T (Q) to switch to full-frame playback or W () to switch to thumbnail playback. - Press the button when setting is complete.
+When the screen for confirming the number of print copies is displayed, select Start printand press the button to start printing.